Joystream/founding-members/RULES.md

 #### Term

-The Joystream Founding Member Program was formally launched during February 2021.
+The Joystream Founding Member Program was formally launched on 12th February 2021.
 The program will stop accepting new submissions (activity summaries) and awarding further leaderboard points approximately one month in advance of the mainnet launch, on the snapshot date, yet to be confirmed.

 _Our current target for mainnet launch is during Q4 2021, though this is subject to change._